What is Complex Regional Pain Syndrome?

 For a free, confidential discussion, contact us either using the form at the bottom of this page, or call us on 01225 462871.

-One of our specialist CRPS solicitors will be able to talk through your situation and make a realistic assessment of whether we can help you.
-Contact us using the form for a free, confidential conversation.
+One of our specialist CRPS solicitors will be waiting to speak with you.
+They will be able to talk through your situation and make a realistic assessment of how we can maximise your compensation and, crucially, help you to obtain the early, specialist treatment you need.